CRA Supplier Due Diligence: Questionnaire & Red Flags

 Signature: _______________________________________

-Red Flags
+Red Flags (Pre-Contract Signals)

-Critical Red Flags (Stop the relationship)
+Critical Red Flags (Disqualify the relationship)

 Red Flag Why It's Critical

-Serious Red Flags (Require mitigation)
+Serious Red Flags (Require negotiated mitigation)

 Red Flag Action Required

-Slow vulnerability response Negotiate contractual timelines
+Slow or unspecified vulnerability response timeline Negotiate contractual hour/day commitments

-Yellow Flags (Monitor closely)
+Yellow Flags (Monitor through the relationship)

 Yellow Flag Monitoring Action

-Verification Process
+Verification Process and Monitoring

 Initial Verification